inaos/iron-array/BUILD_RELEASE_CI.md

 - include (iarray.h)
 - lib (libiarray.so, libomp5.so, debug symbols)

-Supported Compilers:
-- GCC
-- Clang / LLVM
-- Intel Compiler

 Supported C library:
 - We'll use Docker on Azure-DevOps to emulate an "old" version of libc

+Archive format:
+- TAR.GZ / (maybe TAR.XZ)

 #### OS X